On growth rate and contact homology: Contact homology of walled contact structures

 \section{Contact homology of walled contact structures}

 In this section we prove Theorem \ref{theoreme_cloisonne}.
-Walled contact structures are similar to contact structure $\ker(\sin(x)\d y+\cos(x)\d z)$ on thickened tori near the wall and to $S^1$-invariant contact structures transverse to the fiber elsewhere.
-In the closed case, these situations can be studied with Morse-Bott theory (see Section \ref{section_Morse_Bott}).
-Theorem~\ref{theoreme_cloisonne} states that cylindrical contact homology of a walled contact structure is the sum of cylindrical contact homologies of the components of this decomposition.
+The strategy of the proof is to decompose the manifold and its walled contact structure into understandable pieces and to study the contact homology of the pieces.
+Theorem~\ref{theoreme_cloisonne} states that the cylindrical contact homology of a walled contact structure is the sum of the cylindrical contact homologies of the components of this decomposition.

-Let $\pi :M\to S$ be a circle bundle over a closed oriented surface and $\xi$ be a contact structure on $M$ walled by a curve $\Gamma$ without contractible components.
-To prove Theorem \ref{theoreme_cloisonne} we first construct an ``almost Morse-Bott'' contact form such that \begin{enumerate} \item in an union of thickened tori in a neighborhood of $\pi^{-1}(\Gamma)$, Reeb orbits foliate the tori; \item elsewhere, the Reeb vector field is tangent to the fiber. \end{enumerate} This contact form is not of Morse-Bott type as some spaces $N_T$ have a nonempty boundary.
-Then, in Section \ref{section_aMB_perturbation}, we perturb the contact form from Section \ref{section_almost_MB} as in the More-Bott case and control Reeb periodic orbits.
+Let $\pi :M\to S$ be a circle bundle over a closed oriented surface and $\xi$ be a contact structure on $M$ walled by a curve $\Gamma$ that contains no contractible components.
+To prove Theorem \ref{theoreme_cloisonne} we first construct in Section \ref{section_almost_MB} a contact form ``almost Morse-Bott'' such that \begin{enumerate} \item in a neighborhood of the wall that is a union of thickened tori (one for each connected component of the wall), Reeb orbits foliate all the tori; \item elsewhere, the Reeb vector field is tangent to the fibers. \end{enumerate} This contact form is not of Morse-Bott type as some spaces $N_T$ have a nonempty boundary.
+We study the associated periodic Reeb orbits in Section \ref{section_Rpo}.
+Then, in Section \ref{section_aMB_perturbation}, we perturb the contact form from Section \ref{section_almost_MB} as in the More-Bott case and control periodic Reeb orbits.
 We prove the quadratic growth rate of contact homology.
-In Section \ref{section_control_cylinder}, we prove that there is no holomophic cylinders between two components of the decomposition using positivity of intersection and end the proof using Morse-Bott theory. \begin{remark} Contact structures $\ker(\sin(nx)\d y+\cos(nx)\d z)$ on $T^3=T^2\times S^1$ are walled by the curves $x=\frac{\pi}{2n}+\frac{k\pi}{n}$.
-Theorem \ref{theoreme_cloisonne} and Proposition \ref{proposition_homologie_T_3} give the same contact homology. \end{remark}
+In Section \ref{section_control_cylinder}, we prove that there are no holomorphic cylinders between two components of the decomposition using positivity of intersection and end the proof using Morse-Bott theory. \begin{remark} Contact structures $\ker(\sin(nx)\d y+\cos(nx)\d z)$ on $T^3=T^2\times S^1$ with coordinates $(x,y,z)$ are walled by the curves $\{(\frac{\pi}{2n}+\frac{k\pi}{n},y),y\in S^1\}$.
+Theorem~\ref{theoreme_cloisonne} and Corollary~\ref{proposition_homologie_T_3} give the same contact homology. \end{remark}